influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 - `ALL` (both `READ` and `WRITE` access)

 `READ`, `WRITE`, and `ALL` privileges are controlled per user per database.
-A new non-admin user has no access to any database until they are specifically [granted privileges to a database](#grant-read-write-or-all-database-privileges-to-an-existing-user) by an admin user.
+When authentication is enabled a new non-admin user has no access to any database until they are specifically [granted privileges to a database](#grant-read-write-or-all-database-privileges-to-an-existing-user) by an admin user.

-Non-admin users can [`SHOW`](/enterprise_influxdb/v1.9/query_language/explore-schema/#show-databases) the databases for which they have `READ` and/or `WRITE` permissions.
+Non-admin users can [`SHOW`](/enterprise_influxdb/v1.9/query_language/explore-schema/#show-databases) the databases for which they have `READ` or `WRITE` permissions.

 ### User management commands